splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/4-activities.md

   - Name
   - Position (One of: Salesperson, Manager, Owner)
   - Sale count (How many Products they've sold)
+- Have a StorePOS struct with:
+  - A Product
+  - A Staff
 - Have a Staff
 - Have a Product
+- Have a StorePOS
+- Modify your existing code to make use of these new structs
 - Introduce a "View Product" screen which:
   - Shows a Product's Name
   - Shows a Product's Description